adrianjrg/sonarqube-on-pull-request-setup/README.md

 sonar.github.oauth=<github-oauth-token>
 sonar.github.pullRequest=${ghprbPullId}
 ```
-${ghprbPullId} is the pull request number gotten from jenkins
+`${ghprbPullId}` is the environment variable that hold the pull request number that triggered the jenkins build.
 ```
 sonar.github.repository=<user>/<repository> or <organization>/<repository>
 ```